 Our life together

-At the moment we are seventeen sisters of ten nationalities and from three continents; the community is made up of professed sisters, young professed sisters and novices.
+At the moment there are fifteen sisters of ten nationalities and from three continents; the community is made up of professed sisters, young professed sisters and novices.

 Morning and evening, prayer brings us together in our chapel.